gmkou/makeAppIcon/README.md

 ## Expects
 - Platform has `sips` command.
 - Input file must be PNG format.
-- Input file should larger than 1024x1024.
+- Input file should be larger than 1024x1024.

 ## License
 BSD Lincense.